awslabs/mountpoint-s3/doc/TROUBLESHOOTING.md

 | `mem.cursor_resets` | Prefetched data discarded to reclaim memory |
 | `mem.seek_window_resets` | Backward seek windows cleared to reclaim memory |

-These are the names as they appear in logs; exported over OTLP they are prefixed with `experimental.`.
+Metrics can be written to the logs (with `--log-metrics`, see our [logging documentation](https://github.com/awslabs/mountpoint-s3/blob/main/doc/LOGGING.md#metrics)) or exported using OpenTelemetry (see our [metrics documentation](https://github.com/awslabs/mountpoint-s3/blob/main/doc/METRICS.md)).
+Note that the above metrics are prefixed with `experimental.` when exported.

 To reduce memory pressure, increase `--memory-target` if the host or container has memory to spare, reduce the number of files your application keeps open at the same time, or lower `--read-part-size` and `--write-part-size`.
 For more about the memory target, see [Mountpoint's configuration documentation](https://github.com/awslabs/mountpoint-s3/blob/main/doc/CONFIGURATION.md#configuring-memory-usage).